ashley-m/DS5100-finalproject-asm2fe/README.md

 `adj_wt(self, face, wt)`
 - Adjusts the weight of the selected face with the argument passed.
 This will result in an error if the value passed is not a nonnegative floating point number.
-This returns `None`
+This returns `None`.

 `roll(self, n = 1)`
 - Generates and returns a `list` of outcomes from the `Die`'s